 Title to real property descends to heirs or devisees upon death.
 Its very important to hire an attorney now to make sure the probate process was completed three years ago to show that either the heirs or the devisees have good title to convey at closing.
 If the probate estate is still open, the...Read more »

 My great uncle passed away in '06.
 His brother, my other great uncle became the sole heir & executor of the estate .
 Subsequently, he passed away in 2009.
 Recently, I discovered online that there is about $3,400 of unclaimed money being held by the state .
-The state told me I need to become the new...
+The state told me I need to...
 Read more »

 If the $3,400 of unclaimed property belongs to the Estate of your Great Uncle that passed away in 2006, the Executor, now called a Personal Representative, of that Estate would need to file the claim paperwork.
 Since the original Executor passed away someone with priority of appointment under the...Read more »